hdamodar/Engineer-Test---Patch-Level/README.md

 ## Description

-This repository contains the python script to get the list of instances with patch date and patch level compliance status and output to a csv file.
+This repository contains the python script to get the list of instances with patch date and number of days patch date is older.
 Any instance patch date older than 30 days is considered non compliant.

-Compliant Status:

-- compliant - patch level less than 30 days

-- non-compliant - patch level less than 30 days

-- blank - Tag Name 'Version' does not exist
+This script gets the list of instances in which patch date is older than 30days.

 ## How the script works